michaeldorner/michaeldorner.de/content/about-me/index.md

 ## The Researcher

 I love coding.
 I see beauty in code.
 Of course, not every code sparks joy, but nicely drafted, well-engineered software does.
 But what is well-engineered software?
-How can we make better software?
+How can we make better software and how can we make software better?
 Finding answers to those fundamental questions of software engineering is at the core of what motivates me.
 I am particularly interested in two omnipresent aspects of modern software engineering: [code review]({{< ref "/research/code-review" >}}) and [open source]({{< ref "/research" >}}).
 Both are unique to software engineering and have a long history of existing research.
 Yet, their stories have not been told entirely.

 Although part of my work is qualitative, I love to crunch numbers, dig into large datasets, and apply all sorts of data analysis.
 In particular, I am an enthusiast of [simulations]({{< ref "/research/simulation" >}}) as an empirical research method in and for software engineering research.